wswslzp/SpinalVerificationMethodology/svm/fact/readme.md

 Each protocol has two directions, master and slave, depending on the I/O direction definition.
 The driver/monitor/sequencer/agent/subscriber has also two directions.

+## I/O extraction

+The Extractor assumes that the top level design has all its I/O defined in `io` bundle.
+Inside the `io`, there may be four kinds of `Data`: `Stream`, `Flow`, `BaseType` and other `Bundle`.
+The payload of `Stream` and `Flow` can be either `BaseType` or `Bundle`.
+These two kinds of bundle has definitive protocol as valid-ready and valid-only.
+The `BaseType` is one single bit vector or just a bool wire.
+These wires each are treated as sideband signals.
+The `Bundle` contains `Stream`, `Flow` or `BaseType` (normally) further and the Extractor will extract all the sub-bundles inside just like what it does to `io` bundle.

+The output from Extractor is a set of `BundleDef`.
+Each bundle definition will contain following member:

+* protocol: Stream/Flow/Sideband
+* payload: a set of Wire
+* name: bundle name
+* dir: Slave/Master

+Utilizing the data structure of `BundleDef`, the interface and corresponding UVC can be generated.